claudiu-tomescu/maui-slalom-workshop/README.md

 This lesson takes our application development one step further by:

-* Load stories automatically when page loads
+* Load stories automatically when page loads (removing the button to load them on click)
 * Implement pull to refresh for refreshing the list of articles (RefreshView)
 * Implementing a multi tab interface (Shell & TabBar).
 Implement the sub-tabs (or top level tabs within a tab)
 * Demonstrate swipe gestures (SwipeView)